English for Academic Purposes

 Note: There will be no follow-up of each class, such as recorded videos, for those who missed the classes.

-*There will be no classes on September 16 and 23, October 14, and November 4.
+*There will be no class on February 10 and March 4.

 Steps to Attend the Program